mantisbt-plugins/Reminder/README.txt

    their feedback.
 2. `bug_reminder_mail.php` sends emails to assignees when bugs are approaching their due date.
+3. `bug_reminder_unique_mail.php` do the same as script n°2 but only when the due date is the exact planned day (see parameter reminder_days_treshold)
-3. `assigned_bugs.php` sends emails to assignees listing all open bugs that are assigned to them.
+4. `assigned_bugs.php` sends emails to assignees listing all open bugs that are assigned to them.

-This plugin is build upon version 1.2.x of mantis and should be installed as any other plugin.
-No Mantis scripts or tables are being altered.
+This plugin is build upon version 1.2.x of mantis and should be installed like any other plugin.
+No Mantis scripts or tables are being create/altered.

 ********************************************************************************